NOW THAT YOU ARE CAUGHT UNDER IR35 LEGISLATION, WHAT NEXT?

 If your business is registered for Value added tax in the UK.
 You would have to submit the final Vat returns and then deregister the VAT scheme, if not done you will keep receiving a letter from the revenue for VAT returns submission and assessment notice for payment.

-Paying off outstanding taxes and other:
+Paying off outstanding taxes and others:

-You must pay outstanding taxes and other liabilities before you start the striking off process.
+You must pay outstanding taxes and other liabilities before you start the striking-off process.

 If you don’t do this, HMRC could block your company from being closed until such payments have been paid.